S100 Computers

 Intel 8085

-Meanwhile, Intel had realized that the 8080 needed serious upgrading.
+By the mid 1970's Intel had realized that its 8080 needed serious upgrading.
 In 1977 they introduced the 8085.
 It too had all the 8080 instructions, plus a few more.
 But Zilog had taken them by surprise.
 The enhancements that the 8085 had over the 8080 were nowhere near as extensive as those of the Z80.
 From a purely hardware standpoint, the 8085 was a much nicer chip than the Z80 in terms of clean simple signals lines, but the Z80 had mass appeal because it was faster.
 Intel had to come up with something fast!
 When introduced, the 8085 ran at only 3 MHz compared to the 4-MHz chip that Zilog which was already shipping.
 It was not a great success for desktop systems.
 However Compupro used it in their 8085/8088 S-100 board where for many it became their stepping stone from 8 bit hardware and software to 16 bit systems.
 The chip did find some utility for standalone controller applications however.

 8085